CM4all/workshop/doc/index.rst

 - enabling Zeroconf (at least ``zeroconf_service``) to make all Workshop processes on all servers aware of each others
 - filling the ``sticky_id`` column in ``cronjobs`` records
+- Workshop requires permission to create temporary table in the PostgreSQL database (e.g. ``GRANT TEMPORARY ON DATABASE database_name TO "cm4all-workshop"``);

 Workshop uses the same set of algorithms as `beng-proxy
 <https://github.com/CM4all/beng-proxy>`__ and `Lukko